Skids (band): The Absolute Game, Joy and break-up (1980–1982)

 In February 1980, one of Skids' founding members, William Simpson, left and was replaced by Russell Webb (bass guitar, backing vocals, keyboards, percussion, and guitar).
 Webb joined as a permanent band member and immediately started work on the recording of the band's third album The Absolute Game, released in 1980 and produced by Mick Glossop.
 It proved to be the band's most commercial release, reaching the top 10 of the UK Albums Chart and contained the minor hit single "Circus Games".
 A few of the tracks on the album also included a collection of fourteen adult and child backing vocalists, along with a lone didgeridoo player.
 Initial copies of The Absolute Game came with a free limited edition, second album entitled Strength Through Joy, echoing the band's previous controversial themes.
-Jobson claims to have got the title from Dirk Bogarde's autobiography.
+Jobson claimed to have got the title from Dirk Bogarde's autobiography Snakes and Ladders.

 Soon after the release and live concert tour of The Absolute Game Baillie left the band, shortly followed by Adamson (but Adamson did stay around long enough to play on one more song for the next album, Joy, called "Iona").
 Baillie moved back to Scotland to live and Adamson went on to launch his new band, Big Country.
 This left Jobson and Webb to write and record the band's fourth and final album Joy, which Russell Webb also produced.
 The pair played multiple instruments on the album, and also invited a collection of seventeen musical friends to perform on various tracks with them.
 Skids dissolved in 1982, with the compilation Fanfare posthumously issued by Virgin.
 It was a mixture of most of the band's singles and some B-sides, though it omitted any tracks from the Joy period.

-Jobson and Webb then went on to form a new band called The Armoury Show.
+Jobson and Webb then went on to form a new band called The Armoury Show, releasing the single Castles in Spain.
 The group recorded just one album, Waiting for the Floods in 1985 before splitting up.
 Jobson went on to pursue a solo career as a poet, songwriter, television presenter and most recently, as a film director.
 He released albums on the Belgian record label Les Disques du Crepuscule and the UK's own Parlophone Records.
-Webb proposed a solo career and, according to Armoury Show fan page, later joined Public Image Ltd. in 1992 (but played only on their last tour), and is now a video game designer.
+Webb proposed a solo career and, according to Armoury Show fan page, later joined Public Image Ltd in 1992 (but played only on their last tour), and is now a video game designer.